 Lectures are content-rich presentations delivered by experts who are at the cutting edge of their research fields.
 They are supported by problem-solving and interactive small group-based seminars.
 The seminars focus on group discussion of lecture-based topics, followed by both independent and group learning via discussion, debate and structured learning tasks.
 There is a strong emphasis in this course on ‘small group discovery experiences’ (SGDEs) which enables students to work with each other in small groups (5-6) on set tasks.
 SGDEs require skill development facilitated by an experienced academic tutor and usually feed directly into assessment tasks.

 Group work is an essential and central part of this course: this requires respectful and inclusive behaviours on the part of group members when working in small groups and interacting with the larger seminar group to maximise the learning of all.
 Many of the individual assessements in this course are designed to contribute to overall group outcomes and discussion, and they often include evidence of effective groupwork in their assessment criteria.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-Schedule Lecture topic and lecturer Seminar activity SGDE: Discovery Learning Week 1 Different freedoms and the Libertarian tradition (Dr Chad Habel)
+Schedule Lecture topic and lecturer Seminar activity Small Group Discovery Experience Week 1 Freedom of expression and the Libertarian tradition (Dr Chad Habel)